Antiplatelets: Low dose aspirin and clopidogrel

 These medications help prevent blood clots forming, which can cause a stroke or heart attack.

-Platelets' role in the blood is to start healing a wound by grouping together and forming a blood clot to stop the bleeding.
+The role of platelets in the blood is to start healing a wound by grouping together and forming a blood clot to stop the bleeding.

 However, this action can be potentially harmful when the injury is inside the body and involves an artery affected by atherosclerosis.